 What is the Bay Colony rail trail?

-The Bay Colony Rail Trail (BCRT) is a proposed 7-mile multi-use trail through the towns of Needham (open), Dover (in progress) and Medfield (in progress).
+The Bay Colony Rail Trail (BCRT) is a proposed 7-mile multi-use trail through the towns of Needham (open), Dover (in progress) and Medfield (coming soon).
 We also partner with Newton's Upper Fall Greenway trail (open).
 The goal of the BCRT project is to construct a multi-use trail (or rail trail) along the unused section of railroad Right-of-Way (ROW) owned by the Massachusetts Bay Transportation Authority (MBTA).
 Here's an overview map of the regional BCRT corridor:

 The proposed path will replace the abandoned railway corridor, most recently operated by the Bay Colony Railroad.